BestTimesToVisit.com Logo

 activity

-Embark on a boat trip along the Commewijne River, keeping an eye out for playful pink river dolphins and a plethora of birdlife.
-Visit a traditional Javanese or Creole plantation to learn about local life and perhaps sample some freshly made snacks.
+Embark on a boat trip along the Commewijne River, keeping an eye out for playful pink river dolphins and a plethora of birdlife, including scarlet ibis and herons.
+Visit a traditional Javanese plantation for a taste of local life and enjoy a delicious lunch prepared with fresh, regional ingredients.

 nature